PaulHancock/Robbie/README.md

 ls images/* > images.txt
 ```

 will populate `images.txt` with the image paths relative to the parent directory.
-A

 ### `robbie.nf`
 This file describes the workflow and can be inspected but shouldn't be edited directly.
 To describe the command line arguments, use